 - August 8: Thoughts Without A Thinker: Psychotherapy from a Buddhist Perspective, by Mark Epstein, MD

 - September 12: The Feeling Buddha: A Buddhist Psychology of Character, Adversity and Passion, by David Brazier

 The book club is open to all active sangha members and to newcomers sincerely interested in becoming active members.
 Familiarity with the basic tenets of Buddhism is a prerequisite, as we approach the books from this perspective.
 If you are new to Buddhism, we suggest first taking an introductory AIM class, which you can find here before attending the book club.

 You may sign up for the Book Club at any of the regular AIM meditation sessions.
 The meditation schedule can be found on the Group Meditation page.

-For further information or if you have any questions, please contact Giorgio, the Book Club Coordinator, at email@example.com.
+For further information or if you have any questions, please contact our Book Club Coordinator, at email@example.com.